ShoreDataLabs/MovieLens-RecSys/README.md

 # MovieLens Recommendation System

 ## Description
 This repository contains the code for a movie recommendation system built using the MovieLens 32M dataset.
-The system uses a hybrid approach that combines collaborative filtering, content-based filtering, and graph-based recommendations.
+The system uses a hybrid approach that combines collaborative filtering, content-based filtering and graph-based recommendations.

 ## Data Source
 The MovieLens 32M dataset can be downloaded from: